The sample complexity of multi-reference alignment: Efficient recovery via tensor methods

 \subsection{Jennrich's Algorithm for Tensor Decomposition}

-In this section, we discuss an efficient algorithm that provably solves the multi-reference alignment problem for a generic signal $\theta\in\mathbb{R}^d$.
+In this section, we detail a simple decomposition algorithm for the third moment tensor, which in turn provides an efficient algorithm that provably solves MRA for generic signals while achieving optimal sample complexity in terms of $\SNR$.
 It involves the spectral decomposition of the tensor of empirical third moments.
-While using tensor decomposition in the context of multi-reference alignment is one of the contributions of this paper, such decompositions have been long studied and a sophisticated machinery has been developed over the years; for a survey see, for example, \cite[Chapter~3]{Moi17}.
+Such decompositions have been long studied and a sophisticated machinery has been developed over the years; see \cite[Chapter~3]{Moi17}.

-The specific algorithm that we will use to estimate $\theta$ from $T_3$ (see~\eqref{eq:moment_tensor}) is a standard tensor decomposition algorithm known as \emph{Jennrich's algorithm} (proposed in~\cite{harshman1970foundations} and credited to Robert Jennrich).
+The specific algorithm that we use is a standard tensor decomposition algorithm known as \emph{Jennrich's algorithm} (proposed in~\cite{harshman1970foundations} and credited to Robert Jennrich).
 The version described below allows the recovery of vectors $u_1, \ldots, u_r$ (up to simple transformations) from a noisy version of the tensor